fbpx

 Cons of Memorizing Sight WordsMost of the Dolch and Fry kindergarten sight words can be decoded easily.

 Children have only a certain amount of time to learn each day.
 Memorizing words can be just as hard and take just as long as learning to decode the words.
-Time spent memorizing high-frequency words can instead be applied to a good phonics program that teaches the child how to decode and read those words, as well as many others.
+Time spent memorizing high-frequency words can instead be applied to a good phonics program that teaches children how to decode and read those words, as well as many others.

-The Good and the Beautiful Philosophy on Kindergarten Sight WordsThe Good and the Beautiful, one of the most widely used homeschool curriculum programs, focuses on phonics while having kindergarteners memorize a short list of the highest-frequency words and words that can’t be decoded easily.
+The Good and the Beautiful Philosophy on Kindergarten Sight WordsThe Good and the Beautiful, one of the most widely used homeschool curriculum programs, focuses on phonics while also having kindergarteners memorize a short list of the highest-frequency words and words that can’t be decoded easily.
 This method has proven successful with tens of thousands of children using The Good and The Beautiful Language Arts Courses.

 A little bit of practice each day goes a long way—consistency is the key.
 Practice sight words daily if possible, but don’t introduce too many at once.
 Younger children do best with four to eight sight words at a time.